Batgirl Solo Movie: Will Emma Stone’s Superhero Costume Impress Joss Whedon?

 — ComicBook Debate (@ComicBookDebate) March 30, 2017

 At this moment, no other producer is attached to the movie.
 Warner Bros.
 President Toby Emmerich, along with Geoff Johns and Jon Berg, is going to oversee the project.
-Even though Batgirl is one of the most popular “superheroes” among fans, she has never managed to get a solo movie.
-This is the second DC Films movie with a female lead, while the other being Gal Gadot’s Wonder Woman.
+Even though Batgirl is one of the most popular superheroes among fans, she has never had a solo movie.
+This is the second DC Films movie with a female lead, with the other being Gal Gadot’s Wonder Woman.
 Other characters from the Gotham world are also expected to feature in the movie.
-Wonder Woman is going to release on June 2, while other Warner Bros.’
+Wonder Woman will hit theaters on June 2.

 If @joss makes a Batgirl movie my insides will never stop dancing pic.twitter.com/noNAqukWen